-Gift Guide: the 16 best board games for holiday family fun
+Gift Guide: the 17 best board games for holiday family fun

 Risk Legacy

 Risk Legacy offers all the complexity of Risk with even more complexity!
 In each game the board and pieces themselves change, allowing you to create long stretches of gameplay that promise repeat bouts.
-While old fashioned Risk is a still a classic, this amazing game is a great expansion to that military world.
+While old-fashioned Risk is a still a classic, this amazing game is a great expansion to that military world.

 Last Night On Earth